 We talk about a crisis when policy makers have to cope with a serious threat to the basic structures or the fundamental values and norms of a system.
 In such distress, the constituents look at their leaders to step up and take a course of action that would avert this threat or decrease the damage evoked by the crisis at hand.
 The leadership, under time pressure and highly uncertain circumstances has to make vital decisions.

 Central objective of this course is to set forth and capture ideas about these political challenges and realities that public leadership faces in times of crises.
 How do crises shape the agenda-setting?
 What are the “operational codes” that the leaders use in order to grasp a good understanding of the crisis at hand?
-What are the main driving forces that direct them to one decision while ruling out another one?
+What are the main ideational stimulants that direct them to one decision while ruling out another one?
 What are the main security concerns and stakes in the emergence of crises?

 Without neglecting the importance of structural factors, this course will adopt an agency-centered approach, by focusing on how public leadership reacts under pressure.